Sarat Chandra Bose: Bengal partition and later life

 However, Bose resigned from the AICC in disagreement over the Cabinet Mission Plan's call to partition Bengal between Hindu-majority and Muslim-majority regions.
 He attempted to construct a bid for a United Bengal and which is united but independent Bengal and North-East with the Bengali Muslim League leaders Huseyn Shaheed Suhrawardy and Abul Hashim.
-Muhammad Ali Jinnah (President of the Muslim League, who became Pakistan's founding father) supported it.
+Muhammad Ali Jinnah (President of the All-India Muslim League, who became Pakistan's founding father) supported it.
 Mahatma Gandhi also supported it.
 The Indian National Congress and the Hindu members of Indian Legislative Council from Bengal opposed it.
 After India's independence, Bose led his brother's Forward Bloc and formed the Socialist Republican Party, advocating a socialist system for Bengal and India.
-He died on 20 February 1950, in Calcutta when he was 60 years old.
+He died on 20 February 1950, in Calcutta, aged 60.

 Family

-Sarat Bose married Bivabati Dey, the daughter of Akhoy Kumar Dey and Subala Dey, in 1909.
+Sarat Bose married Bivabati Dey, the daughter of Akshoy Kumar Dey and Subala Dey, in 1909.
 The couple had eight children.
-Their children included Asoke Nath Bose, a Doctorate in Chemistry from Germany and eminent engineer; Amiya Nath Bose who participated in the Quit India Movement, became a Member of Parliament, and was also the Indian ambassador to Burma; Sisir Kumar Bose, who became a pediatrician and Member of Legislative Assembly, and Subrata Bose, who was an electrical engineer and also a Member of Parliament.
-His youngest daughter, Prof. Chitra Ghosh, is a distinguished academician, a social scientist, and also a member of the Parliament.
+Their children included Ashoke Nath Bose, a Doctorate in Chemistry from Germany and eminent engineer; Amiya Nath Bose who participated in the Quit India Movement, became a Member of Parliament, and was also the Indian ambassador to Burma; Sisir Kumar Bose, who became a pediatrician and Member of Legislative Assembly, and Subrata Bose, who was an electrical engineer and also a Member of Parliament.
+His youngest daughter, Prof. Chitra Ghosh, is a distinguished academic, a social scientist, and also a member of the Parliament.
 His elder grandson, Sugata Bose, is a Gardiner Professor of Oceanic History and Affairs at Harvard University and a former member of the Lok Sabha.
 His younger grandson, Sumantra Bose, is a Professor of Comparative Politics at the London School of Economics and Political Science.